 Hobbies: Running, sewing and spending time with friends and family.

-Ruth Stemp, Co-opted Governor
+Ruth Stemp, Parent Governor

-Governor Responsibilities: Chair of the Resources Committee
+Governor Responsibilities: Chair of the Resources Committee.
+Maths Governor.

 Why I became a governor: I wanted to do something useful for the community so when my daughter started at Storrington Primary School, it was the perfect opportunity to offer up some time and try to support the school.